DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/030 Appointments/015 Appointment Types/030 Recurring Appointments.md

-A recurring appointment is an appointment that repeats at a certain interval.
+A recurring appointment repeats at a specified interval.

 ![Scheduler Recurring Appointment](/images/UiWidgets/Scheduler_RecurrentAppointment.png)

-To make an appointment recurring in code, specify the [recurrenceRule](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#recurrenceRule) field (it follows the <a href="https://tools.ietf.org/html/rfc2445#section-4.3.10" target="_blank">iCalendar RFC 2445</a> specification).
-You can exclude certain appointments from the created series.
-Specify the [recurrenceException](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#recurrenceException) field to set their start date and time.

-The appointment below occurs daily since February 20, 2021 except February 22 and 23, 2021:
+To make an appointment recurring, specify the [recurrenceRule](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#recurrenceRule) field with a value according to the <a href="https://tools.ietf.org/html/rfc2445#section-4.3.10" target="_blank">iCalendar RFC 2445</a> specification.
+This creates an appointment series.
+You can exclude specific appointments from it if you set their [recurrenceException](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#recurrenceException) field.
+For example, the appointment below occurs daily since February 20, 2021, except February 22 and 23:

     <!--JavaScript-->
     var recurringAppointment = [{